-Trainer and consultant Mike Anderson of Collision Advice continues his series of FREE monthly webinars, entitled “Learn to Research, Research to Learn,” with a session conducted Monday, April 23, focused on Nissan’s “TechInfo” website.
+Mike Anderson of Collision Advice will offer the latest in his series of free “Learn to Research, Research to Learn” webinars with a session conducted on Monday, November 26, focused on using Subaru’s Technical Information System (STIS).

 Certified Technician is the newsletter for automotive repair professionals.
 Get the latest news, tech tips and diagnostic techniques delivered straight to your in box.
 Sign up today!
 Published every Monday and Thursday.